patchstack/documentation/src/content/docs/FAQ Troubleshooting/Other/how-do-i-add-an-intranet-site-to-the-portal.md

 We are still working on supporting intranet sites properly:

 Because the site is not accessible from the public, you first have to add a random domain name to your account that exists on the public internet.
-After that, go to **My Sites** > yourdomain.com > Settings.
+After that, go to **Sites** > **yourdomain.com** > **Settings**.
 Change the URL to the URL of your intranet site.

 After that, refresh the page and install the Patchstack plugin [manually](/getting-started/installing-patchstack/installing-via-wordpress-repository/).